ejohansson13/concepts_explained/UNet/UNet.md

   <img src="/UNet/Images/image_channels.png" alt="An example image broken down to its respective red, green, and blue channels." width="75%">
 </p>

 Since we know that each image is a matrix, we can also consider channels as a stack of matrices.
 Each matrix in our stack corresponds to one channel in our image.
 Similar to above, our image will have three channels, one for each of the RGB colors.
 Therefore, our stack will have three matrices.
 Each matrix has the same height, width, and number of pixels.
 Each cell in our matrices corresponds to one pixel of our image.
-The value of that cell illustrates the magnitude of the channel-specific color in that pixel of our image.
-These values will range from 0-1, with 0 demonstrating no magnitude and 1 representing absolute magnitude.
-As we can see, the upper-left pixel in our image appears to be fairly split between red and blue with a slight presence of green.
-The bottom-left pixel appears to have a heavy red influence, but green and blue are also readily apparent in that image pixel.
+The value of each cell illustrates the magnitude of the channel-specific color in that pixel of our image.
+In the example below, these values will range from 0-1, with 0 demonstrating no magnitude and 1 representing absolute magnitude.
+As we can see, the upper-left pixel in our image appears to be fairly split between red and blue with a smaller emphasis on green.
+The bottom-left pixel appears to have a heavy red influence, but green and blue are also apparent in that image pixel.
 <p align="center" width="100%">
   <img src="/UNet/Images/channels.png" alt="An image matrix with pixel values corresponding to its red, green, and blue channels." width="25%">
 </p>

 The examples above explain the concept of image channels by tying each channel to one of the RGB colors.
 However, channels don’t have to be restricted to the color space.
-Channels can represent any information on an image, and often represent image information we take for granted visually, but are essential to a computer’s comprehension.
-Giving a computer more channels to view an image often leads to a better understanding of the image.
-These channels can include information on saturation, lighting, definition, or any knowledge that helps the computer perceive image details.
+Channels can represent any image feature, and often represent image information we take for granted visually, but are essential to a computer’s comprehension.
+Presenting an image in more channels offers more information on its features and gives the network more opportunities to learn image information.

 The alternative to multiple channels for an image is only one channel.
 This is known as grayscale.
 If an image only has one channel, it lacks all of the other information we described.
-There is no information on color or saturation or anything besides the intensity of gray shading.
+There is no information on color, saturation or anything besides the intensity of gray shading.
 A 0 in a pixel would represent white, and a 1 would represent black.
 Grayscale images only need one channel for information.
 When performing convolution, we control the number of channels in our output, allowing the network to broaden its image understanding.
-It can go beyond grayscale, and process the image in a number of different spaces.
-These distinct spaces allow the network to accomplish its image processing goal.
-Incorporating a variety of information from different perspectives (channels), the computer gains awareness of the image it is processing.
+It can go beyond grayscale, and process multiple image features from different perspectives.
+In the paper, the first convolutional operation receives a grayscale image as input and converts it to 64 channels representing the image features.
+That diagram is presented below.

-Convolution allows us to take a grayscale image and broaden it to 64 channels, deepening the network's image comprehension.
-This is the example in the paper.
-Every rectangle indicating the image will have its height and width dimensions near the bottom of the rectangle and its number of channels above the rectangle.
 <p align="center" width="100%">
   <img src="/UNet/Images/unet_channels.png" width="10%">
 </p>

+Every rectangle indicating the image features will have the height and width dimensions near the bottom of the rectangle and the number of channels above the rectangle.
 A 572x572x1 image is input and broadened to 570x570x64.
 Our input image only holds one channel, as the biomedical images the network was trained on are all in grayscale.
 If we were training on RGB images, we could feed in images with 3 channels (572x572x3) and still have a 570x570x64 sized output.
 Convolution allows total control of the number of channels in an output image.
 Let's take a look at how that works.

 ### Convolution with Multiple Channels

 In our initial convolution example, we explained that our convolutional filter would only contain one kernel.
 This was a simplified example.
 For more complex examples, i.e. when dealing with images with multiple channels, a convolutional filter is a collection of kernels, with one kernel for each input channel.
 When changing the number of channels in an output image through convolution, one filter exists for each output channel.
 Let’s first examine the multi-filter example where we expand the number of output channels, before considering the multi-kernel example for an image input with multiple channels.

-Revisiting our convolution example, we treated a 6x6 matrix as a grayscale image.
+Revisiting our convolution example, we treated a singular 6x6 matrix as a grayscale image.
 If we want to expand this image to 3 channels, we would have one filter for each output channel we hope to generate.
 Each filter would have one kernel for each channel of our input image.
-Our input image only has one channel, so in this case, we would have one kernel for each convolutional filter.
-We can see the filters below.
+Since our input image only has one channel, we would have one kernel for each convolutional filter.
+The filters we'll be using are given below and will be highlighted in yellow throughout the example.
 <p align="center">
   <img src="/UNet/Images/unet_kernel1.png" width="10%" /> <img src="/UNet/Images/unet_kernel2.png" width="10%" /> <img src="/UNet/Images/unet_kernel3.png" width="10%" />
 </p>

 Next, let’s perform convolution with these three filters, each containing one kernel.
-Feeding in our input matrix, we repeat the same convolutional process as described above, and arrive at the same result.
+Feeding in our input matrix, we repeat the same convolutional process described above, and arrive at the same result.
 To save space, I've abstracted the calculations, but feel free to work them out for yourself.
 <p align="center" width="100%">
   <img src="/UNet/Images/unet_conv_kernel1.png" width="30%">
 </p>